Frequently Asked Questions

 How can I get my child into your school?

 Referrals to Mt.
 Vernon are managed by your child's base middle school.
-It is important to speak to your child's school counselor, social worker, or principal if you want to consider Mt.
-Vernon.
+It is important to speak to your child's school counselor, social worker, or principal if you want to be considered for our programs.

 Can I visit the school before my child enrolls?